Byline Bank

 Byline Bank is a bank headquartered in Chicago, Illinois, United States.
 It is the primary subsidiary of Byline Bancorp, Inc., a bank holding company.
 As of 31 December 2019, it operated 57 branches, 56 of which were in the Chicago metropolitan area.
-It is the 4th largest Small Business Administration lender.
+It is the 4th largest SBA 7(a) lender.

 History

 The company was founded in 1978 by the Fasseas family as Metropolitan Bank Group after the purchase of North Community Bank.

-The family grew the bank from a single location to more than 90 branches in the Chicago metropolitan area before suffering in the financial crisis of 2007-08.
+The family grew the bank from a single location to more than 90 branches in the Chicago metropolitan area before suffering in the 2008 financial crisis.

-In 2009, the company accepted $71.5 million from the Troubled Asset Relief Program.
+In 2009, it accepted $71.5 million from the Troubled Asset Relief Program.
 In 2013, BXM Holdings LLC, led by Roberto Herencia, purchased and recapitalized the bank with a $207 million investment.

-In 2015, the company was renamed Byline Bancorp Inc. and consolidated all its subsidiaries under the name Byline Bank.
+A year before acquiring Ridgestone Bank, the company was renamed Byline Bancorp Inc. in 2015 and consolidated all its subsidiaries under the name Byline Bank.

-In 2016, the company acquired Ridgestone Bank.

 In June 2017, the company became a public company via an initial public offering.
 In May 2018, the company acquired First Evanston Bancorp for $178.6 million in cash and stock.

 In April 2019, the company acquired Oak Park River Forest Bank shares for $40.0 million in cash and stock.

-In December 2022, Byline entered merger agreement and acquired Inland Bank valued at approximately $165 million in cash and stock.
+In December 2022, Byline entered merger agreement and acquired Inland Bank valued at approximately $165 million in cash and stock - the merger was completed in July 2023.